ketola/jlibra/README.md

 # Usage

-Start sample Main classes in `dev.jlibra.example` package for `Transfer` and `KeyGeneration` examples.
+Start unit tests in `dev.jlibra.example` package for `Transfer`, `KeyGeneration` and `AccountState` examples.
+_Note:_ The tests will run against the official Libra Testnet.

 # Known Issues